Deep learning-based reduced-order methods for fast transient dynamics: Methodology

 In recent years, several contributions have shown the potential of Deep Learning (DL) techniques also in the reduction stage of reduced order models.
 For example, Wiewel \textit{et al.}~\cite{Wiewel2019} proposed an approach based on Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) to predict the temporal evolution of a physical function.
 Physics-Informed Neural Networks (PINN) and Physics-Reinforced Neural Networks (PRNN) have been successfully used in the data-driven solution and discovery of partial differential equations (e.g.\ Raissi \textit{et al.}~\cite{Raissi2019}, Chen \textit{et al.}~\cite{Chen2020}).

 Another possible nonlinear and deep learning-based approach in model order reduction is based on Autoencoders.
 These are unsupervised artificial neural networks (ANN) able to learn a reduced representation of the given data, commonly used in image recognition and denoising (e.g.\ Gondara~\cite{Gondara2016}, Luo \textit{et al.}~\cite{Luo2018}).
-Autoencoders have also been successfully employed in model order reduction (e.g.\ Nikolopoulus \textit{et al.}~\cite{Nikolopoulos2021}, Maulik \textit{et al.}~\cite{Maulik2021}, Romor \textit{et al.}~\cite{RomorStabileRozza2022}).
+Autoencoders have also been successfully employed in model order reduction (e.g.\ Nikolopoulus \textit{et al.}~\cite{Nikolopoulos2021}, Maulik \textit{et al.}~\cite{Maulik2021}, Romor \textit{et al.}~\cite{RomorStabileRozza2022}, Ahmed \textit{et al.}~\cite{Ahmed2021}).
 Fresca \textit{et al.}~\cite{Fresca2021} proposed a DL-ROM scheme, based on convolutional autoencoders, applied to PDEs representing wave-like behaviour.
 Applying an Autoencoder directly to the snapshots would lead to an input layer with as many neurons as degrees of freedom of the problem.
 This approach is feasible whenever the discrete space is not too large, and the training of ANNs in the reduction step is not excessively time-expensive.
 To overcome this difficulty, Phillips \textit{et al.}~\cite{Phillips2020} and Fresca \textit{et al.}~\cite{Fresca2022} employ a POD as the first reduction step, and subsequently an Autoencoder to further reduce the dimension of the problem.
+POD for reduced-order modelling of transient dynamics by virtue of isogeometric analysis was developed in \cite{RichenLi2021,Zhu2017,Zhu2016}.

 To the best of our knowledge, not much work has been done on reduced order methods for blasting.
 For example, Xiao~\textit{et al.}~\cite{Xiao2017} used a POD-RBF scheme for solids interacting with compressible fluid flows focusing on crack propagation.